 For every new Booking, Freightos.com performs a non-binding preliminary check according to the basic details provided by the Buyer.

-After Freightos.com has done this preliminary review and confirms payment for the shipment from the buyer the system will update the shipment to “Booking sent to logistics provider”.
+After Freightos.com has done this preliminary review and confirms payment and other Booking requirements for the shipment from the Buyer, the system will update the shipment to “Booking sent to logistics provider”.
 This will trigger an API and email alert to the Seller informing of the shipment details and asking to contact the consignor to schedule pick-up.
 This communication and the shipment page will serve as the main reference for the Booking details.

 Freightos.com may also cancel a shipment before passing it to a Seller if the Buyer does not pass the review above and otherwise as per the policies in this document.